Table of Contents

 ALTER ROLE mcp_readonly CONNECTION LIMIT 5;

-Five connections is enough for one or two MCP clients.
-Without a limit, a misbehaving client can exhaust your connection pool and take down your application.
+Five connections covers one or two MCP clients.
+Without a limit, one misbehaving client drains your connection pool and takes the application down with it.

 4. Audit logging